Holiday Activities & Events

-Holiday Passport: For 2013, Disney is offering a holiday edition of its World Showcase Passport.
+Disney offers a holiday edition of its World Showcase Passport.
 The Holiday Passport features holiday treat and beverage locations, holiday merchandise, and holiday entertainment for each country around World Showcase, as well as any holiday photo ops.
 There's also a place to collect the tradition country stamps.
-You can even get ask the Epcot Storytellers to sign each country of your Holiday Passort (or your autograph book), and don't forget to get your photo taken with them.
+You can even get ask the Epcot Storytellers to sign each country of your Holiday Passport (or your autograph book), and don't forget to get your photo taken with them.
 Pickup the booklet at holiday snack & beverages kiosks around World Showcase.

 Beginning November 28, Epcot's World Showcase will remain open until 9:30 p.m. each night!

 Holiday Storytellers at World Showcase

-Canada: New to Holidays Around the World this year, the Canadian Holiday Voyageurs group features members of the popular Celtic rock band Off Kilter!
+Canada: The Canadian Holiday Voyageurs group features members of the popular Celtic rock band Off Kilter!
 The Canadian Holiday Voyageurs will take guests on a musical journey across the Great White North, exploring unique holiday traditions from the various regions of Canada.

 United Kingdom: Father Christmas tells tales of Christmas past dating back to 15th century England.